GaganBehrh/Travelling-Blog/README.md

 ## User Stories
 Navigation: As a user I can view a navbar from every page so that I can navigate easily between pages

-###  Sign up: As a user I can create a new account so that I can access all the features for signed up users
+###  Sign up:
+As a user I can create a new account so that I can access all the features for signed up users

+ Sign in:
-### Sign in: As a user I can sign in to the app so that I can access functionality for logged in users
+As a user I can sign in to the app so that I can access functionality for logged in users

-### View most recent posts: As a user I can view all the most recent posts, ordered by most recently created first so that I am up to date with the newest content
+View most recent posts:
+As a user I can view all the most recent posts, ordered by most recently created first so that I am up to date with the newest content

+Edit post:
-### Edit post: As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created
+As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created

+Post a comment:
-### post a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the post
+As a logged in user I can add comments to a post so that I can share my thoughts about the post

+View comments:
-### View comments: As a user I can read comments on posts so that I can read what other users think about the posts
+As a user I can read comments on posts so that I can read what other users think about the posts

 ## Wireframe: Pen and paper